alantech/iasql/site/docs/how-to/connect.md

 # Connecting to PostgreSQL

-The IaSQL dashboard provides an IDE-like SQL editor built specifically for the IaSQL needs that can be used to run queries on the hosted database(s) connected to your cloud account(s).
+The IaSQL dashboard provides an IDE-like SQL editor built specifically for the IaSQL needs that can be used to run queries on the database(s) connected to your cloud account(s).

 <img src={require('@site/static/screenshots/dashboard.png').default} />